2020 Speedway Grand Prix: Qualified substitutes

 The following riders were nominated as substitutes:

 Calendar

 The 2020 season originally consisted of 10 events, the same number as in 2019.
 The Slovenian round had been replaced by a new round in Russia.
-The British Grand Prix was originally scheduled to be held on July 18, but was cancelled on June 1.
-The first round in Warsaw was postponed to August 28, the Czech Grand Prix was postponed to September 19 & the German Grand Prix was postponed to a unknown date, all due to the COVID-19 pandemic.
-The rounds in Hallstavik and Målilla were cancelled on June 18.
+The British Grand Prix was originally scheduled to be held on 18 July, but was cancelled on 1 June.
+The first round in Warsaw was postponed to 28 August, the Czech Grand Prix was postponed to 19 September and the German Grand Prix was postponed to an unknown date, all due to the COVID-19 pandemic.
+The rounds in Hallstavik and Målilla were cancelled on 18 June.

-On July 29 a final revised calendar was published by the organisers of the series, with a total of 8 rounds; 6 in Poland and 2 in the Czech Republic.
+On 29 July a final revised calendar was published by the organisers of the series, with a total of 8 rounds; 6 in Poland and 2 in the Czech Republic.